UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanDetailInvoiceDetail.md

 NewUnibeeApiBeanDetailInvoiceDetailWithDefaults instantiates a new UnibeeApiBeanDetailInvoiceDetail object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPaymentMethodId

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetPaymentMethodId() string`

+GetPaymentMethodId returns the PaymentMethodId field if non-nil, zero value otherwise.

+### GetPaymentMethodIdOk

+`func (o *UnibeeApiBeanDetailInvoiceDetail) GetPaymentMethodIdOk() (*string, bool)`

+GetPaymentMethodIdOk returns a tuple with the PaymentMethodId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentMethodId

+`func (o *UnibeeApiBeanDetailInvoiceDetail) SetPaymentMethodId(v string)`

+SetPaymentMethodId sets PaymentMethodId field to given value.

+### HasPaymentMethodId

+`func (o *UnibeeApiBeanDetailInvoiceDetail) HasPaymentMethodId() bool`

+HasPaymentMethodId returns a boolean if a field has been set.

 ### GetAutoCharge